Heerlen: History

 Even with these proofs of early habitation, the history of Heerlen properly starts with the arrival of the Romans.
 They founded a military settlement, named Coriovallum on the crossroad of two main roads: Boulogne sur Mer - Cologne and Xanten - Aachen - Trier.
-In Heerlen and its surroundings a lot of evidence of Roman life has been excavated, especially Roman villas (country estates).
+In Heerlen and its surroundings, much evidence of Roman life has been excavated, especially Roman villas (country estates).
 The most notable archeological excavation from Roman times is the Thermae complex in the centre of Heerlen, a Roman bathhouse, discovered in 1940.
 In the Netherlands only a few of these have been found.
 It is a clear indication that Coriovallum/Heerlen was of some importance.
 A museum has been built over the Thermae and opened in 1977.
 The Thermenmuseum also houses other Roman finds from the area.

 Like many other Roman settlements in the Netherlands, Coriovallum was probably abandoned after the 3rd/4th century Roman retreat.
 Very little is known about Heerlen's history until the 10th century, when agricultural development continues once again in these parts of Europe.
 Farmhouses and mills are built across the valleys of Caumerbeek, Schandelerbeek and Geleenbeek and medieval Heerlen slowly takes shape.

 The oldest mention of Heerlen (as 'Herle') is in an official document dated 1065.
 Udo, bishop of Toul, documents some gifts.
 One of them is the allodium Heerlen, in the bishopry of Liege.
 Another allodium consists of a few chapels, which belong to the mother church in Voerendaal, close to Heerlen.
 Shortly after this, the allodium of Heerlen appears to be owned by the counts of Ahr-Hochstaden.

 Theoderich van Are (Udo van Toul's cousin) separated Heerlen from Voerendaal and chose Saint Pancratius as the patron saint of the church.
 The counts of Are where probably responsible for the construction of the Schelmentoren and the St-Pancratius church and also may have ordered the construction of a moated castle.
 Through these fortifications, Heerlen acquired some rights and freedoms, which gave it an elevated status over the surrounding countryside.
 Voerendaal, Hoensbroek, Schaesberg en Nieuwenhagen now fell under the legislation of the so-called "Land van Herle".